tlambert03/hatch-min-requirements/README.md

 requires = ["hatchling", "hatch-min-requirements", "pip"]
 ```

-To explicitly opt out of using pip, and use standard library tools only, you can
+To explicitly opt out of using pip (even if it's available) and use standard library tools only, you can
 set the `MIN_REQS_TRY_PIP` environment variable to `0` or `False`.

 ## TODO